tonghuikang/blog/_posts/2025-10-28-group-relative-policy-optimization.md

 layout: post
 title: Group Relative Policy Optimization
 ---

-The formula for [GRPO](https://arxiv.org/abs/2402.03300) is presented in the DeepSeekMath paper.
+The expression for [GRPO](https://arxiv.org/abs/2402.03300) is presented in the DeepSeekMath paper (submitted Feburary 2024).

 $$
 \begin{split}